tfsec/tfsec.github.io/_docs/aws/iam/no-policy-wildcards.md

 ---
+title: aws-iam-no-policy-wildcards
-title: IAM policy should avoid use of wildcards and instead apply the principle of least privilege
+description: IAM policy should avoid use of wildcards and instead apply the principle of least privilege
 shortcode: aws-iam-no-policy-wildcards
 legacy: AWS099
 summary: IAM policy should avoid use of wildcards and instead apply the principle of least privilege